 - good at interacting with people

-- keen to develop your own skills as an individual
+- want to develop your own skills as an individual.

-We ask you to commit to at least one year volunteering with us, so we can create a long-lasting and meaningful role for you.
+We ask that you commit to at least one year volunteering, so we can develop a long-lasting and meaningful role for you.
 Volunteers can claim out of pocket travel expenses.

 Our volunteers are thanked in many ways: